vinceelpedez/WD-Hands-on-2-ELPEDEZ/readme.md

 ## Overview

 <h1>Project Description</h1>
-The project is about creating dynamic web cards using HTML and CSS, designed to showcase various content sections with engaging transitions and animations.

 The project is about creating interactive web cards using HTML and CSS.
 Each card is designed to present specific content sections with visually appealing layouts and animations.